eliseiprofir/budget/README.md

 ## Project Overview

 This project demonstrates my expertise in:
-- Building complex full-stack applications
+- Building complex backend applications (and frontend with Streamlit)
 - Implementing secure authentication systems
 - Designing RESTful APIs
 - Working with databases and caching